Our Summer School

 The registration fee includes admission to:

-- All courses, focus groups and workshops
+- All virtual courses, focus groups, webinars, workshops and networking events

 - Downloadable course material